-In June 2011 the FASB issued new guidance in Accounting Standards Update ("ASU") 2011-05, "Presentation of Comprehensive Income," which revises the manner in which entities present comprehensive income in their financial statements.
+In June 2011 the FASB issued new guidance in ASU 2011-05, "Presentation of Comprehensive Income," which revises the manner in which entities present comprehensive income in their financial statements.
 This new guidance requires entities to report components of comprehensive income in either (1) a continuous statement of comprehensive income or (2) two separate but consecutive statements.
 It is effective for interim and annual reporting periods beginning after December 15, 2011.
-The Company chose to use the single continuous statement presentation approach.
+The Company adopted the single continuous statement presentation approach.
+In December 2011 the FASB issued ASU 2011-12, "Comprehensive Income: Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No.2011-05."
+The Company has evaluated the provisions of ASU 2011-05 that were deferred and has determined that they would not have a material impact on the Company's financial reporting.